c3d/xl/README.md

 came close to self-compiling it.
 So I keep it around to remind myself of various neat tricks that XL made possible, like the `translate` instruction.

+Now, you are really done, right?
+Well...
+There's one more.

+See, I really want the compiler to self-compile.
+So in order to prepare for that, there is a `native` directory where I store tidbits of what the future compiler and library would look like.
+Except that this is really an exploratory scratchpad, so the various modules are not even consistent with one another...
+But ultimately, if everything goes according to plan, the C++ compiler should be able to compile `native` in order to generate a compiler that would compile itself.